-Swiss FTS Uses Relativity to Unravel a Money Laundering Scheme
+Swiss FTS Unravels Money Laundering Scheme with a Custom Application

 Swiss FTS is a Relativity partner located in Zurich, Switzerland.
 Specializing in IT forensics, e-discovery, and information governance, their team uses Relativity to tackle projects of all sizes and in all industries, with a focus on corporate IT.